 Two primary approaches calculate carried interest, significantly impacting economics between LPs and GPs.

 European Waterfall (Whole-Fund Method): GPs only receive carried interest after the entire fund achieves the hurdle rate.
-This ensures managers don't receive carry on early winners if later investments underperform—the most LP-friendly approach.
+This ensures managers don’t receive carry on early winners if later investments underperform — the most LP-friendly approach.

 American Waterfall (Deal-by-Deal Method): Carried interest calculates on each investment separately.
 GPs receive carry on individual profitable deals regardless of overall fund performance.
 This front-loads GP economics 3-7 years earlier than European waterfalls.
+For a side-by-side mechanic, see European vs American waterfall.

 Carried Interest Applications Across Industries